adncllng/vmock/src/pages/news/en/les-interprètes-corps-perceptifs-official-distribution.md

 title: Les Interprètes & Corps Perceptifs - Official Distribution
 date: 1932-09-21T17:28:00.000Z
 description: >-
-  Officially distributed by pioneering Groupe Intervention Vidéo.
-GIV is one of the rare artist-run centres in the world dedicated to the promotion of video artworks made by women, in its most inclusive definition.
+  Officially distributed by Groupe Intervention Vidéo, one of the rare artist-run centres in the world dedicated to the promotion of video artworks made by women, in its most inclusive definition.
 ---
 .